garfix/nli-go/resources/blocks/garfixia-blocks-domain/README.md

 ## Database layer

 The database is only responsible for updating the database.
 It takes care of retracting and asserting knowledge.

-## Cross layer

-Each layer has a special rule file.
-Next to these files, there are two files that can be used by all layers:

-- helper
-- relations